manisharayudu/Jenkins_Docker/README.md

 3. package-lock.json: It is automatically generated for any operations where npm modifies either the node_modules tree, or package. json.

 *Installation of Node-js*
-sudo apt-get install nodejs
+sudo apt-get install nodejs,
-sudo apt-get install npm
+sudo apt-get install npm,
-npm init
+npm init,
 npm install express --save

 We can also write a Dockerfile to install nodejs application by reading the other files.